 Hilliard Scholar events

-The World Languages and Literatures Department is proud to bring award-winning, notable and highly esteemed speakers to campus to discuss topics on immigration, heritage, education for first-generation students and language in the community.
+The Department of World Languages and Literatures is proud to bring award-winning, notable and highly esteemed speakers to campus to discuss topics on immigration, heritage, education for first-generation students and language in the community.
 The department offers guest speaker events, special lectures and workshops as part of the Hilliard Grant.
 These events are offered to the campus community and many are open to the public.
 Please take a look at some of the previous guest speakers.

 November 2017 - Silvina Montrul